naelenale/rock_paper_scissors_bot/README.md

 2. Create `.env` file (use `default.env` as an example).

-3. Run bot with the following command:
+3. Run the bot with the following command:
 ```
 python main.py
 ```